PratikGajane/PratikGajane.github.io/_pages/about.md

 <font size = 16> News </font>
 * We are applying for NWO Open Technology Programme 2022.
 Watch this space for job announcements!
+* New paper about [posterior sampling for constrained reinforcement learning](https://arxiv.org/abs/2209.03596v1) to be published soon